The application process

 It all starts with a...

 Good and detailed application process!
-Applying as a free mover to your dream university is not that difficult, if you know what steps to take and in which order.
+Applying as a free mover to your dream university is easy if you know what steps to take and in which order.
 Let’s discover them 🙂

 1) Have a selection of potential destinations before starting

-I would say that the first step to take is to have a clear idea on your preferred destinations.
-If you are unsure about which countries to choose, consult our country guides.
+The first step is to have a clear idea of your preferred destinations.
+If you are unsure of which countries to choose, consult our country guides.
 Otherwise, try the university finder for a general overview of the available institutions.
-You should have on hand a shortlist of universities before moving on.
+It would be best to have a shortlist of universities before moving on.

-Pick a fair number of destinations, since too few of them can lower significantly your chances of going abroad, while too many could require you a significant amount of time to complete the application process.
-At the end, it all comes down to your personal preferences, but generally I would suggest you to stick with 3 to 8 shortlisted universities at this stage.
-Anyways, if you find out, later on, that you have too few choices, you can easily add few of them afterwards, while, if you have too many, you can exclude one or more of them during the process.
+Pick a fair number of destinations since you need more than a few to significantly increase your chances of going abroad.
+At the same time, too many could require a significant amount of time to complete the application process.
+Ultimately, it all comes down to your personal preferences, but generally, I suggest you stick with 3 to 8 shortlisted universities at this stage.
+Anyways, if you find out later on that you have too few choices, you can easily add a few of them afterward, while if you have too many, you can exclude one or more of them during the process.

 2) Check for specific application requirements